mudassarmshaikh/UpliftModel/README.md

 - Train the first model using the treatment set.
 - Train the second model using the control set.
 - Inference: subtract the control model scores from the treatment model scores.

+# Train the Model

+# Host API to test with Postman